brett-jpy/bg3items/README.md

 The image URLs are all scraped from the [BG3 Wiki](https://bg3.wiki/)

+## Script

+The Python script reads the CSV files and scrapes the Wiki, gathering the image URLs and adds the record to the MonogoDB collection _items_

 ## JSON

 The JSON is a dump from Mongodb, which is why you'll see the *_id* field.
 An example is provided